 How long is Maryville University’s online MSN program?

-Students can complete Maryville University’s online Master of Science in Nursing program in about two years.
+Students can complete Maryville University’s MSN degree online in about two years.
 The program allows students to choose from five NP concentrations that are each between 41 and 50 credit hours.
 The program also features practicums — two or three per NP concentration — that call for between 200 and 250 hours of clinical work that students can complete in a healthcare setting near them.

 To complete the process of becoming an NP following graduation from a master’s in nursing program, individuals must pursue certification and licensing.